zhumingcheng697/BackstopJS-Test/journal.md

 - Added the functionality to choose the `.yml` file to load the scenarios from (assuming the `.yml` file is in the same format as `nyu.yml`)

+- Greatly improved the safeness of loading config files

 - Added the functionality to show a list of all the scenario names by typing `show list` into the console

 - Improved the readability of console logs